davegregg/technical-interview-training-notes-2021-09-20/README.md

   - And sometimes it is pure luck.
   - But overall, it is a set of skills which can be nurtured and developed over time.

-## How do you build confidence in something?
+## How do you build confidence in a skill?
   - Confidence comes from repetition.
   - Repetition comes from time investment.
     - Your own time management